Safeguarding the environment

 As defined in our Flex 20 by 2020 environmental goals, we’re committed to reducing water usage in our operations through water recycling programs.
 We’re also focusing on water recycling and treatment efforts across our sites globally, including our water treatment facilities in China and Mexico.
-New water recycling projects are being evaluated in Asia and Americas.
-Our facility in Turkey provides 40 percent of its monthly water requirements through rainwater collection.
+Our facilities in Turkey and Ukraine collect rainwater that is then used in those sites for gardening or in the cooling systems.

-Flex reports to the CDP Supply Chain Program (inclusive of water management, WDP section) which helps businesses and institutional investors better understand the risks and opportunities related to water scarcity.
+Flex reports to the CDP’s Climate Change and Water Security which helps businesses and institutional investors better understand the risks and opportunities related to water scarcity.

 Flex has an energy management strategy that involves the development and implementation of energy reduction best practices, on-site energy generation through solar panels, buying energy from renewable sources, and replacing and installing LED light fixtures on sites around the world.

-In four years, Flex has replaced and installed more than 85,000 LED light fixtures manufactured by Flex Lightning Solutions in 12 countries (Brazil, China, Hungary, India, Italy, Malaysia, Mexico, Poland, Romania, Switzerland, Ukraine and U.S.).
-These changes resulted in the reduction of more than 61,000,000 kWh/year*, which could power more than 5,600 homes for one year.
-This global project helped Flex reduce CO2 emissions around 43,000 tonnes along the life of this program.
+From 2013 to 2017, Flex has replaced and installed more than 110,000 LED light fixtures manufactured by Flex Lightning Solutions in 13 countries (Brazil, Canada, China, Hungary, India, Italy, Malaysia, Mexico, Poland, Romania, Switzerland, Ukraine and U.S.).
+These changes resulted in the reduction of more than 75,000,000 kWh/year*, which could power more than 7,000 homes for one year.
+This global project helped Flex reduce CO2 emissions around 56,000 per year.